galenczk/pifilling/README.md

   datasets: [{ data: [firstLabelValue], [secondLabelValue], ...] }],
 }

+The indexing of the labels and data values will be matched (i.e. the first label provided will label the first data value).
 The labels need to be strings.
 The values within the data object need to be integers.